Grave Markers

 Jeff Smith Collection

 The second marker was placed on the grave sometime after 1908.
-There are hundreds of carved names that were etched into this marker while it stood over Soapy's grave giving testament to the time it was up and the popularity of visiting his grave.
-One of the markings has a date of 1917.
+The victim of constant graffiti, hundreds of people carved their names onto this marker while it stood over Soapy's final resting place, giving testament to the popularity of visiting his grave.
+One of the markings is the date 1917.

 The third marker, 1927 - 1950s